 Assembly of the small STM32F042 interface (solder and top side view).
 Board size is 70x25mm.

 The interface is "full speed USB2.0" grade.
-USB class selection between MIDI and RS-232 is made by a jumper near the USB socket (may be connected to a switch).
-The 5V supply is scaled down by a linear low drop regulator to 3.3V which supplies the complete board except the serial output driver (total current about 26-30 mA, depending on operating conditions).
+The 5V supply is scaled down by a linear low drop regulator to 3.3V, which supplies the complete board except the serial output driver (total current about 26-30 mA, depending on operating conditions).

-Two rows of pinheads (or socket arrays, as user prefers) are provided in the middle of the PCB, which break out all I/O pins of the microcontroller for additional tasks or "shields".
+Two rows of pinheads (or socket arrays, as user prefers) are provided in the middle of the PCB, which break out all freely available I/O pins of the microcontroller for additional tasks or "shields".